 In today’s post, I would like to discuss the Army ILE Program also known as Intermediate Level Education.
-For the most part, I will focus on the course for USAR and ARNG Officers, but I will also provide an overview of the program and talk about the enrollment process, information covered, and course requirements.
-Let’s get started.
+For the most part, I will focus on the course for USAR and ARNG Officers, but I will also provide an overview of the program and discuss the enrollment process, information covered, and course requirements.

-Once you reach the rank of Major, you must attend and graduate the Army ILE Course, before you will become eligible for promotion to the rank of Lieutenant Colonel.
+Once you achieve the rank of Major, you must attend and graduate the Army ILE Course, before you will become eligible for promotion to the rank of Lieutenant Colonel.
 Most Majors spend four to seven years as a Major.
-Ultimately, you want to complete the course within your first one to three years as a Major.
+Ultimately, you should complete the course within your first one to three years as a Major.

 The sooner you can enroll and complete Army ILE the better.
 In fact, once you are promoted to the rank of Major, you should sit down and develop a game-plan covering what jobs you want to have and determine when you will enroll and attend the Army ILE Course.
 Don’t leave it to chance and hope your superiors will help you do this!